mattmassicotte/AppTemplate/README.md

 ### MultiPlatformApp

-This is a standard application target that builds for all Apple platforms: macOS, iOS, tvOS, visionOS, and watchOS.
+This is a standard application target that builds for all Apple platforms: macOS, iOS, tvOS, visionOS, watchOS, and catalyst.
 Multi-platform targets are kind of amazing, and used to be extremely difficult to pull off.
 I **absolutely** love supporting multiple platforms, even if you don't intend on shipping to all.
 Especially macOS, since it doesn't require a simulator, and can build/test with much less overhead.

 This app also includes two related test targets: `MultiPlatformAppTests` and `MultiPlatformAppUITests`.

+Note that supporting watchOS is a little special, since there are multiple types of watchOS apps.
+This is a true standalone app, with no iOS companion.
+I have a feeling this isn't what most people woudl want, but its possible so I included it.
+It's also a little strange to support both macOS and catalyst, but again, possible so why not.

 ### SharedFramework